asamuzaK/withExEditorHost/README.md

 * *cmdArgs* - Command line options.
 Enter each argument in array, separated by comma.
 Backslashes must be escaped.
 * *fileAfterCmdArgs* - Boolean (`true` / `false`).
 When specifying the file, some editor requires to put the file path after command arguments.
 Set `true` in such case.

-Editor configuration files can also be switched for each Firefox profile.
+Editor configuration files can also be switched for each Firefox profile, or each browser.
-For example, use "editorconfig.json" for the default profile, and prepare another configuration file such as "editorconfig-nightly.json" for nightly's profile.
+For example, use "editorconfig.json" for the Firefox default profile, and prepare another configuration file such as "editorconfig-nightly.json" for nightly's profile.
 When you choose a name other than "editorconfig.json", enter the path of the editor configuration file in the Options page of withExEditor.

-After the above work, restart Firefox.
+After the above work, restart the browser.

 ***

 ## Troubleshooting

-If something goes wrong, check the browser console (Ctrl + Shift + J).
+If something goes wrong, check the browser console (Ctrl + Shift + J in Firefox).

 ```
 Error: Attempt to postMessage on disconnected port